 San Francisco State University Downtown Campus

 835 Market Street, Suite 600

 San Francisco, CA 94103

 Classes are held Monday through Friday, from either 2 to 4:45 p.m., or from 6:30 to 9:15 p.m.

 - Two letters of recommendation from supervisors or professors

-- GRE test- A score of at least 160 Quantitative and 150 Verbal and a minimum writing score of 4.5 required on the GRE test.
-A lower writing score may be accepted as Conditional admission and student must take approved writing course.
+- GRE test- A score of at least 160 Quantitative and 150 Verbal and a minimum Analytical writing score of 4.5 is required on the GRE test.
+A lower Analytical writing score may be accepted for Conditional admission and student must take approved writing course after joining the program.
 (GRE is waived for applicants with a doctoral degree.
 Only the GRE test is accepted for admissions to this program, not the GMAT.)

 Foreign language test is required of all applicants who have earned their undergraduate degree from a country where the official language is not English.

 One of the following tests taken within the past two years are accepted: